CCM19/clickskeks-Plugin-WordPress/readme.txt

 24.01.2023 - Version 1.3.4 - Minor Fixes
 30.03.2023 - Version 1.3.5 - Change to WP6.2
 27.10.2023 - Version 1.3.6 - Change to WP6.5
+28.02.2024 - Version 1.4.0 - Added Bundle support and User feedback for Inputs